bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-128">128.
 Find the Power Set of a Set</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The powerSet function generates the power set of a given set, which includes all possible subsets of the set, including the empty set and the set itself.
+<p>The powerSet function generates the power set of a given set, which
+includes all possible subsets of the set, including the empty set and the set itself.</p>
 <pre>
 const powerSet = (set) => {
 const result = &lbrack;&lbrack;&rbrack;&rbrack;;